CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 * Use the GitHub magic words "Fixed/Fixes/Fix, Resolved/Resolves/Resolve, Closed/Closes/Close", as in, "Closes #1928", as this will automatically close that issue when the PR is merged if it is a fix for that issue.

 ## Licensing
-VOREStation is licensed under the GNU Affero General Public License version 3, which can be found in full in LICENSE-AGPL3.txt.
+Yawn-Wider is licensed under the GNU Affero General Public License version 3, which can be found in full in LICENSE-AGPL3.txt.

 Commits with a git authorship date prior to `1420675200 +0000` (2015/01/08 00:00) are licensed under the GNU General Public License version 3, which can be found in full in LICENSE-GPL3.txt.